ecohealthalliance/tater/README.md

 ## Copying production database to local machine
 First get the file `infrastructure.pem` from another EHA developer and place it in `~/.ssh` Then run `./scripts/restore_database`

+## Setting up a default user for an empty database
+In the browser console, run `Meteor.call('createDefaultUser', YOUR_USERNAME, YOUR_PASSWORD)`